Gethin Jones: Awards

 On 5 November 2008, Jones won the title of "Ultimate Hottie" by Cosmopolitan magazine.
 He has been in contention with other similar competitions.

 Personal life

 In December 2007, Jones became romantically involved with mezzo-soprano Katherine Jenkins.
 They first met in 2005.
 It was reported they met after Jenkins sang "Time to Say Goodbye" with Italian opera singer Andrea Bocelli on an episode of Strictly Come Dancing, broadcast on 21 October 2007.
 Jenkins's spokesman has said: "They're old friends and they've been on several dates.
 But people shouldn't consider buying hats just yet."

 In February 2011, Jones and Jenkins announced their engagement.
 However, on 30 December 2011, they both announced that they were going their separate ways.

+In 2025, Jones revealed that he had been banned from the online dating app Hinge, after moderators received complaints from over 300 women, who had incorrectly reported him for "catfishing".

 Jones is a keen footballer (he supports Everton FC, and hosted a 2009 DVD entitled My Everton), tennis player and golfer.
 He is short-sighted and wore contact lenses or glasses until he underwent a laser procedure to correct his shortsightedness on 17 June 2009.